JakeWharton/jakewharton.com/_posts/2023-01-16-using-jlink-to-cross-compile-minimal-jres.md

 ```
 Note the slight change in folder name ("jdk" → "jre").

-If we were shipping this to end-users, this would be a win for binary size.
+If we were shipping this to end-users it would be an easy win for binary size.
 ```
 $ du -hs zulu*
 329M    zulu19.30.11-ca-jdk19.0.1-macosx_aarch64